 Signs and Symptoms of Cocaine Addiction

-- Side effects of recent cocaine use including dilated pupils, being overly talkative, restlessness, and hyperactivity
+- Side effects of recent cocaine use include dilated pupils, being overly talkative, restlessness, and hyperactivity

 - Sudden changes in mood or confidences levels